 Cuban coffee is so ingrained in Miami’s culture that 3:05 pm (also Miami’s primary area code) has become the unofficial “cafecito” break time, aka the afternoon pick-me-up coffee break.

-While you can pick up a cup of Cuban coffee at any ventanita (walk-up window) in the city, Versailles is one of the most famous Cuban restaurants in Miami and the place to get your Cuban culture and coffee fix.
+While you can pick up a cup of Cuban coffee at any ventanita (walk-up window) in the city, Versailles is one of the most famous Cuban restaurants in Miami and the place to get your Cuban culture and coffee fix in Little Havana.

-When there, here’s what to keep in mind while ordering your Cuban coffee:
+When there, here’s what to keep in mind when ordering your Cuban coffee:

 - A cafecito is a tiny single serving of the really strong Cuban coffee